Try a subscription

 Make the drippy ganache by mixing the chocolate and oil and microwaving for 30 secs, stirring and then giving it another 30 secs until melted.
 Transfer to a squeezy bottle, then pour down the edges of the round cake to create the melting snow effect.

 To finish the cake, stick the eyes to the head using a little remaining buttercream.
 Poke the wooden dowel into the carrot nose, leaving some poking out to stick it to the face.
 Stick the five small black fondant balls for the mouth and the chocolate buttons down the front of the cake for buttons.
-Insert the Mikado sticks on either side for the arms.
+Insert the white chocolate sticks on either side for the arms.
 Bring the cake to room temperature before serving.